Tissue Expander and Implant-Based Reconstruction

 - Two-stage: During your initial surgery the tissue expander is inserted into the breast pocket to maintain or expand the size of the breast pocket at the time of your mastectomy.
 This prepares the area for an implant by gradually filling a tissue expander until the desired size is reached.
 The second procedure will place the permanent breast implant, and additional revisions may be required to achieve the most pleasing aesthetic result.

-Dr. Craig will provide you with insightful information regarding the timing for your implant-based breast reconstruction.
+Our doctors will provide you with insightful information regarding the timing for your implant-based breast reconstruction.
 Based on the size of your breasts and your desired results you will work in conjunction with the doctors to choose the best option.

 - Delayed healing.